 Fellows will be evaluated based on their clinical activities, alignment with the company mission and values, and their monthly productivity for collaborative clinical services as well as supporting activities.

 14. What does your preceptor profile look like?

 We have a diverse team of preceptors who have been engaging with providers for collaborative clinical services since 2014.
 Our preceptor team is known across the country for collaborative services and developing innovative models of care.
 Additionally, our team has been dedicated to building successful models for collaborative clinical services in numerous clinics.
 They have trained pharmacists, students, and support staff in navigating collaborative relationships.
 We work closely with site coordinators and preceptors to develop thriving relationships with pharmacies and local providers.

 15. How will the fellows interact with each other?

 While fellows will be located at different sites and will be working with different site coordinators, all fellows will meet regularly as a group to discuss population health initiatives.
 We will host regular fellowship seminars to discuss industry trends, services, and optimizing implementation for programs.
-These seminars will be led by Dr. Jessica Sinclair, Dr. Amina Abubakar, Dr. Saswat Kabisatpathy or one of our other fellowship program leads.
+These seminars will be led by Dr. Jessica Sinclair, Dr. Brianna Johnson, Dr. Amina Abubakar, Dr. Saswat Kabisatpathy or one of our other fellowship collaborators.